How to Pay Yourself As a Sole Proprietor

 How does that differ from just taking money customers pay you and putting it into your personal checking account?
 Technically, you could do that.
 But it’s not wise.
 You’re going to need detailed, accurate records of your business income and expenses when you file your taxes.

-As a sole proprietor (or self-employed individual), you’ll need to pay federal, state, and possibly local income taxes on all the profits.
-You’ll also need to pay self-employment taxes.
-(Self-employment taxes are basically Social Security and Medicare taxes for the self-employed.)
+As a sole proprietor (or self-employed individual), you’ll need to pay federal, state, and possibly local income taxes on all the profits and ensure you pay income tax accurately based on your business earnings.
+You’ll also need to pay self-employment tax deductions.
+(The self-employment tax is basically Social Security and Medicare taxes for the self-employed.)
 Since your “salary” when you are self-employed is actually the profit from the business, the self-employment taxes are calculated on the business profits.

-To keep things simple for yourself, your accountant, and the IRS, open a checking account for the business (you can get a business bank account through ZenBusiness).
+To keep things simple for yourself, your accountant, and the IRS, open a business bank account to start (you can get a business bank account through ZenBusiness).
 If you aren’t using a business name, open the account in your own name, but be sure to use it only for the business.
-If you are using a business name (for example, Joe’s Clam House), the bank will usually require a copy of a DBA (“doing business as”) certificate (a certificate saying you’re doing business under a fictitious name) or a business license, or both.
+If you are using a business name (for example, Joe’s Clam House), the bank will usually require a copy of a DBA (“doing business as”) certificate (a certificate saying you’re doing business under a fictitious name) or a business license report, or both.
 (Check with your bank to find out what they’ll need.
 Some banks may require a DBA certificate for a business even if the business “name” is your name.)

 Use this business account to deposit all income from the business.
 Checks, ACH deposits, credit card sales receipts, and any other income should all be deposited into this account.
 Pay all the business bills from this account, as well.
 Your bank statements, along with records you keep about income and spending, will give you and your accountant a clear picture of how much the business earned, how much it spent, and what its profits are.
 If there’s a business name on the account, it will also help your business look more established to customers.